Chancellor abandons planned income tax hike because of improved forecasts

 Rachel Reeves had been expected to hike income tax in the face of a yawning gap in her spending plans, hinting as recently as Monday that the alternative would be “deep cuts” to public investment.

-But reporting overnight claimed she has abandoned introducing an income tax rise at the November 26 Budget over fears they could anger both voters and backbench Labour MPs.
+But reporting overnight claimed she has abandoned introducing an income tax rise at the November 26 Budget over fears it could anger both voters and backbench Labour MPs.

-The PA news agency understands the strength of tax receipts has improved the numbers from the Office for Budget Responsibility, allowing for the U-turn.
+The PA news agency understands the strength of tax receipts has improved forecasting from the Office for Budget Responsibility, allowing for the U-turn.

 This is particularly the case on stronger wage performance: the higher wages are, the more tax is paid on them.

-A downgrade in productivity is also not been as bad as was first feared.
+A downgrade in productivity has also not been as bad as was first feared.

-While the Chancellor is no longer understood to be pursuing an income tax hike, tough choices are still said to lie ahead for the Government and other tax rises have not been ruled out.
+While Ms Reeves is no longer understood to be pursuing an income tax hike, tough choices are still said to lie ahead for the Government and other tax rises have not been ruled out.

 Income tax thresholds could still be reduced while tax rates are kept the same, a move which could raise billions of pounds for the Treasury.

-Limits to salary sacrifice schemes, as well as new measures to tax electric vehicles, are still in the mix as the Treasury pursues a “smorgasbord” approach to raising tax.
+Limits to salary sacrifice schemes, as well as new measures to tax electric vehicles, are still in the mix as the Treasury pursues a “smorgasbord” approach of raising a range of smaller taxes.

 The latest Budget measures were submitted last week, rather than being a knee-jerk response to the turmoil in No 10 this week sparked by a briefing war.